CWWhitney/ethnobotanyR/cran-comments.md

 All is ok

 ## Downstream dependencies
 I used the devtools::install_github("r-lib/revdepcheck") to run R CMD check with revdepcheck::revdep_check() on downstream dependencies.
-After running this I removed the revdep files to
 All packages passed
+**After running this I removed the revdep files.**

 ## Resubmission